gagliardetto/lgtm-cli/README.md

 - run query on projects

 # unfollow all projects
-lgtm-cli unfollow-all
+lgtm unfollow-all

 # unfollow one or more projects
-lgtm-cli unfollow kubernetes github/codeql-go \
+lgtm unfollow kubernetes github/codeql-go \
 	-f=projects.txt

 # follow one or more projects
-lgtm-cli follow kubernetes github/codeql-go \
+lgtm follow kubernetes github/codeql-go \
 	-f=projects.txt

 # run a query on multiple projects; -F means follow what is not followed
-lgtm-cli query \
+lgtm query \
 	kubernetes \
 	github/codeql-go \
 	-lang=go \